+Section II -

-Section II- Electrical Components Operation, Maintenance, & Safety
+Electrical Components Operation, Maintenance, & Safety

-The e-bike in this manual features "Start Aid".
-This electric assistance system will help riders save their energy when starting the bike rolling.
+The e-bike in this manual features "Walk Assist".
+This electric assistance system will help riders walk the bike in case of a puncture or other case where the rider needs to walk the bike.